MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/webapi/use-ps-and-vscode-web-api.md

 1. Run the script in Visual Studio Code.
 1. Open the XML file in Visual Studio Code

-You will probably get a notification saying:
+You'll probably get a notification saying:

 > For performance reasons, document symbols have been limited to 5000 items.
 If a new limit is set, please close and reopen this file to recompute document symbols.

-The notification will give the option to change the Visual Studio XML extension `xml.symbols.maxItemsComputed` limit.
+The notification gives the option to change the Visual Studio XML extension `xml.symbols.maxItemsComputed` limit.
 For most Dataverse Web API CSDL $metadata documents, setting the limit to 500000 should be sufficient.

 ## Troubleshooting